NishiNegi/backend-assessment/README.md

 }
 ```

 Password should contain at least a number and a capital letter.
-If the password does not comply with these requirements, server will return following message:
+If the password does not comply with these requirements, the server will return the following message:

 ```json
 {